tonytw1/squirrel-detector/README.md

 INFO:tensorflow:Step 12100 per-step time 0.712s loss=3739422208.000
 ```

 Reducing the training rate seems to help.
-This probably means that there is a sharp cliff
+This probably means there is a sharp cliff somewhere in gradient
-somewhere in gradient which we're falling off.
+which we're falling over.

+Reducing the training rate from 0.8 to 0.2 seems to have mitigated this at the cost of much slower initial convergence.

 This could be todo with small data counts for one of the classes.

 ### Evaluating the model